BecketTocci/kido/README.md

 Kido
 ===

-Kido is a fork of antirez's Kilo
+Kido is a fork of antirez's Kilo.
-Kido is a small text editor in less than 1K lines of code (counted with cloc).
+Kido is a small text editor.

 Usage: kido `<filename>`